nishand17/ATDP-Exercises/README.md

 # ATDP-Exercises
-Various programming exercises completed by me in UC Berkeley's ATDP class for Java
+- Various programming exercises completed by me in UC Berkeley's ATDP class for Java
+- Each java file is part of a different exercise or lab